 B i o g r a p h y

-While Jun was earning his master's at CSU, he had two recitals where he composed and conducted a variety of choral repertoire, including J.S.
-Bach and A. Bruckner.
-He also conducted CSU Concert Choir for Mass in G Major by F. Schubert with the string quartet for the final choir concert in CSU.
-In addition to conducting, he is an active composer/arranger.
-He studied composition with Dr. Anne Guzzo, at University of Wyoming for one year and with Dr. James David at CSU for two years.
-He won second place in the CSU Art Song Composition Contest for his piece, I heard a Fly buzz - when I died - text by E. Dickinson.
+In addition to conducting and teaching, Jun is an active composer/arranger.
+He studied composition with Dr. Anne Guzzo at the University of Wyoming for one year and with Dr. James David at CSU for two years.
+Jun won second place in the CSU Art Song Composition Contest for his piece, I heard a Fly buzz - when I died (text by E. Dickinson).